Devon Woodcomb

 Devon Christian Woodcomb, M.D., often referred to as Captain Awesome or simply Awesome, is a character on the TV series Chuck, and is portrayed by the actor Ryan McPartlin.
 The character's nickname comes from Chuck's assertion that "everything he does is awesome," and his frequent use of the word "awesome" in conversation.
 Devon is the significant other of Chuck's older sister, Ellie Bartowski, and marries her in the Season 2 finale.
 In the thirteenth episode of Season 4, their daughter Clara is born.

 Character profile

 Devon Woodcomb is the son of Woody (Bruce Boxleitner) and Honey (Morgan Fairchild) Woodcomb, and has two younger brothers.
 He played football for UCLA, and met Ellie on the first day of medical school there.
 He gave her his lucky sweater because it matched her eyes.
 Devon specializes in cardiothoracic surgery, and is now practicing at Westside Medical Center with Ellie.
 Devon and Ellie live in the same Echo Park apartment complex as her brother, Chuck.
-He is very athletic, still being able to still run a 4.4 second 40-yard dash.
+He is very athletic, still being able to run a 4.4 second 40-yard dash.
 He has been described by Chuck as an "Adventure Sport Cardiologist".